1st Note

 DGX-670 vs P-225

-The DGX-670 scores higher in Beginner, while the P-225 edges ahead in Night Practice and Portability.
+The DGX-670 scores higher in beginner support, while the P-225 is stronger in quiet practice and portability.
 The P-225 costs $100 less.
-Choose the DGX-670 if you prioritize beginner-friendly features.
+Choose the DGX-670 if beginner-friendly features matters most.

 Yamaha P-225 →